 - Inexpensive: Wired earbuds are pennies on the dollar compared to wireless.

 - Unlimited play time: Wired earbuds get power directly through the audio jack with no batteries to charge.
-If your phone or MP3 player has power, the earbuds will keep working.
+The earbuds will keep working if your phone or MP3 player has power.

 - Less maintenance: Without charging contacts and wireless technology, wired earbuds have much simpler designs that are less likely to break down and require fixing.

-- Wires in the way: With wired earbuds, the wires have a tendency to get caught on things like your hands or doorknobs, which could pull them out of the audio jack or your ears.
+- Wires in the way: With wired earbuds, the cables tend to get caught on things like your hands or doorknobs, which could pull them out of the audio jack or your ears.

 Nowadays, wireless earbuds are the go-to, especially for motorcycle riding, with most people only keeping wired earbuds as backups.
 Take a look at the pros and cons to see why:

 - Advanced features: Wireless earbuds are more technologically advanced and usually have features you won’t find in wired models.
-The most important for motorcyclists is noise cancelation that protects your ears from engine and wind noise.
+The most important for motorcyclists is noise cancelation, protecting your ears from engine and wind noise.

 - More controls: Most wireless earbuds have ways to control music and phone calls easily.